iPlumb3r/BizApp-Spec-Methodo/OntologyDrivenSoftwareEngineering.md

 * The "View" is the User Interface (as usual)

 In this context the business logic of the application is NOT implemented with "classical" code ...
-... but it is - only - determined (deduced, inferred, ...) by the Ontology and the SWRL Rules
+... but it is - only - raisoned (logically determined, deduced, inferred, ...) form the Ontology and the SWRL Rules